 It was hard for the band to hear Gaines playing onstage amid the distortions and sounds.
 However, Kevin Elson, the sound technician, had been listening intently through headphones.
 He reported to the band that the new guy (Gaines) was remarkable.

 Two weeks later, Steve Gaines received a phone call from Ronnie Van Zant inviting him to join the band.
 Initially, the band members did not expect a lot from Gaines.
 But he soon proved his worth and his career thus took off.
-Gaines, along with Allen Collins and Gary Rossington, went on to form arguably the best guitar trio in rock music.
+Gaines, along with Allen Collins and Gary Rossington (who later formed the Rossington Collins Band), came together for what is arguably the best guitar trio in rock music.

 A few months later, Gaines was invited to join the band for the production of their live album, One More from the Road.
 The first of the three shows recorded for the album was only Gaines’ third time playing with the band.